 Beginner-Friendly: Raspberry Pi 4B

 If you’re a beginner or if you’re looking for a beginner-friendly option for your child, you most certainly won’t go wrong with the Raspberry Pi 4B.
 Although the popular Raspberry Pi isn’t as powerful as the other recommendations I’ve shared so far, it is still a very capable SBC for anyone who is trying to learn Edge AI or general computing.
-You’ll also benefit greatly from the extensive range of projects and support from the Raspberry Pi community!
+Check how to run TensorFlow model on reTerminal(a Raspberry Pi CM4 powered HMI device) with TensorFlow Lite Runtime.

 Edge AI solutions